TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 | `default` | The default behavior. |

 ### overridelocalRedirections
-The `overrideLocalRedirections` element contains array of elements where the name of the element is one of the supported well-known FolderId and a value.
+The `overrideLocalRedirections` element contains array of elements where each element contains a `name` and `mode`.

+The value of the `name` is to match a well-known FolderId shown in the table below.
 This name is to be written as standard strings without wildcards (not regex).
 The supported list of well-known FolderIds for `overrideLocalRedirections` are:

 | FolderId | Description |
 | ------------ | ----------- |